lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 }
 ```

-Basic on the locale, the correct translation is rendered.
-Let's try and render the component in a test:
+Based on the locale, the correct translation is rendered.
+Let's try and render the component in a test, without any mocking.

 ```js
 import { shallowMount } from "@vue/test-utils"